annie-ann001/RDIP-internAnnie/README.md

                                                            Forking a Github Repository

-                                        step 1: Log in to your Githib account step 2: Find the GitHub repository with which you’d like to work. step 3: Click the Fork button on the upper right-hand side of the repository’s page.
+                                        step 1: Log in to your Github account step 2: Find the GitHub repository with which you’d like to work. step 3: Click the Fork button on the upper right-hand side of the repository’s page.
                                           Now you have a copy of the original repository in your GitHub account.